omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
+- add click to edit button on workout instance detail page.
+        - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
 - might need to change ondelete to cascade for workout in workoutinstance.
 - get rid of pagination on workout list if not logged in but keep it if logged in.
         - just adding block pagination endblock gets rid of pagination in both situations